 Like refined sugars or refined carbs, processed meats have been processed a lot, and often contain a variety of additives and preservatives.
 Processed meats include bacon, ham, smoked meat, beef jerky and more.

 These processed meats contain advanced glycation end products (AGEs), which are formed by cooking meats at high temperatures.
-AGEs in processed meats are linked to inflammation and inflammatory changes that can lead to diseases.
+AGEs in processed meats are linked to inflammatory changes that can lead to diseases.

 What Can You Do to Reduce Inflammation?